cullenjett/ng2-es6-webpack-starter/README.md

 # Angular2, ES6, and Webpack Starter

 Because TypeScript can suck it.

-(This is obviously a work in progress, don't bother downloading it.)
+This is still a work in progress, so enter at your own risk.

+## What is this?

+This project is meant to be a simple starter template for Angular2+ apps that only uses ES6 (no TypeScript) by following the [TypeScript to JavaScript](https://angular.io/docs/ts/latest/cookbook/ts-to-js.html) guide from Angular.

 ## Run It
 1. `npm install`